qmlbook/qmlbook/docs/javascript/javascript.rst

     }
   }

 Within QML you declare the user interface, with JavaScript you make it functional.
 So how much JavaScript should you write?
-It depends on your style and how familar you are with JS development.
+It depends on your style and how familiar you are with JS development.
 JS is a loosely typed language, which makes it difficult to spot type defects.
-Also functions expect all argument variations, which can be a very nasty bug to spot.
+Also, functions expect all argument variations, which can be a very nasty bug to spot.
 The way to spot defects is rigorous unit testing or acceptance testing.
 So if you develop real logic (not some glue lines of code) in JS you should really start using the test-first approach.
-In general mixed teams (Qt/C++ and QML/JS) are very successfull when they minimize the amount of JS in the frontend as the domain logic and do the heavy lifting in Qt C++ in the backend.
+In generally mixed teams (Qt/C++ and QML/JS) are very successful when they minimize the amount of JS in the frontend as the domain logic and do the heavy lifting in Qt C++ in the backend.
 The backend should then be rigorous unit tested so that the frontend developers can trust the code and focus on all these little user interface requirements.

 .. note::